This might be suprising for many users

 eXtension : This C++ programming interface is (currently)

-the DRX API, Bricscad offers a completely ARX sourcecode compatible
+the TX API, BricsCAD offers a completely ARX sourcecode compatible

 interface to all developers.
 Ideally, application developers will only